This certificate has one stage, comprising 120 credits.

 You should apply for credit transfer before you register, at least 4 weeks before the registration closing date.
 For more details and to download an application form, visit our Credit Transfer website.

-On completion of this undergraduate course, we'll award you the Certificate of Higher Education in Computing and Engineering.
+On successfully completing this course, we’ll award you our Certificate of Higher Education in Computing and Engineering.